|NAME||Philip C. Thompson, Partner|

 He has been designated as a Guest Lecturer or Adjunct Professor at each of the Stern School of Business, NYU; Goizueta Business School, Emory University; Robinson College of Business, Georgia State University; Coles College of Business, Kennesaw State University.
 He served on the Advisory Board of the Robinson College of Business/Georgia State (Real Estate Department).
 He has presented for the last twenty-five years as Guest Lecturer on cross-border investments and financings, corporate governance standards and cross-border M&A, both domestically and worldwide.
 He is a frequent Op-Ed contributor to such publications as Bloomberg, ABC and Law360.

-Mr. Thompson has been listed in Chambers USA: America’s Leading Business Lawyers (Corporate/M&A) for twenty years and he has been recognized in Atlanta Magazine’s Corporate Counsel Super Lawyers and Martindale-Hubbell’s Guide to AV/Preeminent Lawyers (1990-2015), in each of the areas of Banking and Finance; Mergers & Acquisitions; and Real Estate.
-In 2015-2016 he was named a cross-border business advisor in 1st Edition of Corp International Who’s Who of INTL Business Advisors.
-In 2017 he was recognized with Lifetime Achievement Awards from both Marquis Who’s Who and Martindale for preeminence in corporate and international law and in business finance.
+Mr. Thompson has been listed in Chambers USA: America’s Leading Business Lawyers (Corporate/M&A) for twenty years and he has been recognized in Atlanta Magazine’s Corporate Counsel Super Lawyers and Martindale-Hubbell’s Guide to AV/Preeminent Lawyers (1990-2019), in each of the areas of Banking and Finance; Mergers & Acquisitions; and Real Estate.
+In 2015-2016 he was designated a “most recognized” cross-border business advisor in 1st Edition of Corp International Who’s Who of INTL Business Advisors.
+In 2017 he was recognized with Lifetime Achievement Awards from both Marquis Who’s Who and Martindale for preeminence in corporate and international law.
 In 2018-2019 he is listed biographical in Marquis Who’s Who “Top Lawyers in America – Best of the Best” publication for Mergers & Acquisitions & International Law.

 Mr. Thompson served as a Captain in the USAR – 7th Squadron – 1st Cavalry, 194thArmored Brigade (Fort Knox, Kentucky) from Fall 1972 – Spring 1973.